Mortgage Refinancing Options for Debt Consolidation

-Did you know the average household pays nearly $1,300 in credit card interest each year?
-Thirteen hundred in interest and that doesn’t even include the credit card balance.
+Did you know the average household pays over $6,000 in credit card interest each year?
+Six thousand in interest, which doesn't even include the credit card balance.
 That statistic alone is one of the many reasons why refinancing to consolidate debt is an attractive debt management option.
-It makes debt payments more affordable, and often times, it can help with building your credit.
+It makes debt payments more affordable, and frequently, it can help with building your credit.

-Credit card debt tends to be some of the most expensive in terms of interest rates, with many cards charging upwards of 12-20% interest.
+Credit card debt tends to be some of the most expensive interest rates, with many cards charging upwards of 16% interest.
 Whereas mortgage refinancing to consolidate debt is effective because of the historically low home loan rates.
 Think of it this way.
-For every thousand dollars of finance on a house, the average person is paying around four or five dollars.
-Borrowing money cheaper means that it’s possible to save more money, helping individuals pay off higher debts faster and more efficiently.
+For every thousand dollars of finance on a house, the average person pays around four or five dollars.
+Borrowing money cheaper means that it's possible to save more money, helping individuals pay off higher debts faster and more efficiently.

 If you decide that consolidating debt is the right choice for you, here are some things you can do to get started.

 Make larger lump payments when paying credit card debt

 One big mistake when paying off credit card debt is splitting payments between multiple cards.
 But did you know that carrying a high balance on any one card negatively affects your credit score?
 If you have two hundred dollars, many people split the money by paying one hundred dollars toward each card.
 But to pay off cards faster, you should use these larger lump payments and put the full amount toward one card's principal payment.

 Work diligently to pay down the balance on all of your credit cards, starting with the highest interest rate cards (known as the debt avalanche method).
 When it comes time to pay the next card off, you can use what you ordinarily put toward the first card and pay off a larger amount of the second card.
 Typically, this makes it possible for borrowers to pay off debt faster and get them back on track.